pingcap/website-docs/README.md

 yarn start
 ```

-### CI

-We use GitHub actions to serve the build and deploy.

-The core of the CI is using `repository_dispatch` event which described at <https://help.github.com/en/actions/reference/events-that-trigger-workflows#external-events-repository_dispatch>.

-Once outside repo post this event, the master branch workflow will start to update the website.

-For more details, view: <https://github.com/pingcap/website-docs/blob/master/.github/workflows/update.yml>
+In order to debug algolia searches, you need to provide two additional environment variables:

+- `GATSBY_ALGOLIA_APPLICATION_ID`
+- `GATSBY_ALGOLIA_API_KEY`

+Put them in `.env.development` to make them take effect.
+(Ref: <https://www.gatsbyjs.com/docs/how-to/local-development/environment-variables/>)

 ### GitHub Outh2 token

 Because of most of our text data stored in GitHub.
-So, It's needed to apply a GitHub API token in development **when you are prompted for `rate-limiting`**.
+It's needed to apply a GitHub API token in development **when you are prompted for `rate-limiting`**.

-For more details, view <https://developer.github.com/v3/#rate-limiting>
+For more details, view <https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting>.

 You must set the token as an env when you start some commands, defined as: